Rosella: A mock catalogue from the P-Millennium simulation: Introduction

 While insufficient in volume, hydrodynamic simulations offer the potential for direct simulation of physical details behind galaxy formation and evolution.
 This property makes this class of simulations useful for informing the methods that produce realistic galaxy populations more quickly and at lower computational cost.

 One way to circumvent the computational expense of running a full hydrodynamic cosmological simulation is to consider a dark matter-only N-body simulation, in which the equations of gravity only are solved, substantially bringing down computational costs.
 The simulation is then ``populated'' with galaxies following some algorithm, resulting in a catalogue of galaxies with properties and distribution that should be expected in a universe like the one that the N-body simulation represents.
-If they are implemented with sufficient precision, methods for populating N-body simulations with galaxies may be able to produce the cosmological-scale mock data that modern surveys require.
+Methods for populating N-body simulations with galaxies are able to produce the cosmological-scale mock data that modern surveys require.